tripplyons/find-twitter-accounts/README.md

 # Find Twitter Accounts

-Find and classify Twitter accounts using a machine learning model (MPNet)
+Find and classify Twitter accounts using text embeddings

 ## Use cases